Lenawee County Board of Health v. Messerly

 Lenawee County Board of Health v.
 Messerly, 331 N.W.2d 203 (1982) is a US contract law case decided by the Supreme Court of Michigan.
 It used a risk of loss analysis to justify the denial of rescission as a contract remedy despite the presence of mutual mistake.

 Facts

-The Pickles bought a 600 sqft three unit dwelling for use as a rental property from the Messerly's, only to discover that an illegal septic tank had contaminated the ground.
+The Pickles bought a 600 sqft three-unit dwelling for use as a rental property from the Messerlys, only to discover that an illegal septic tank had contaminated the ground.

 Raw sewage was seeping out of the ground.
-Lenawee County condemned the property making it worthless to the buying party Pickles.
+Lenawee County condemned the property, making it worthless to the buying party Pickles.
 So, Pickles sought rescission and Messerly sought a deficiency judgment.

 Judgment

 The Supreme Court of Michigan backed away from the precedent of Sherwood v.
 Walker in favor of the Restatement (Second) of Contracts, and relied on an "as is" clause in the land contract to deny rescission.